 About Freya

-Freya is a female American Bully about 8 years old.
+Freya is a female American Bully over 8 years old.
 Carefully selected as a great representative of her breed, Shelly decided to make her part of their program.
 Shelly has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 American Bully